svyatov/http_wrapper/README.md

   user_agent: 'UserAgent v1.2.3',

   # Shortcut for Content-Type header (headers hash takes precedence)
-  content_type: 'text/xml'
+  content_type: 'text/xml',

+  # multipart/form-data for file uploads
+  # the format of array of arrays is important here!
+  multipart: [
+    # you can use File object
+    ['file_input_name', File.open('somefile.ext')],
+    # - or - string and specify filename
+    ['file_input_name', File.read('somefile.ext'), {filename: 'readme.txt'}],
+    # - or - full format
+    ['file_input_name', 'some file content', {filename: 'readme.txt', content_type: 'text/text'}],
+    # - or - add other simple parameters
+    ['user_name', 'john smith']
+  ]
 }
 ```

 Don't worry if you mistype root parameters key. `http_wrapper` checks root parameters keys and instantiation options keys.
-If any unknown options or parameters found, they raise the `UnknownParameterError` exception.
+If any unknown options or parameters found, it raises the `UnknownParameterError` exception.

 ## Contributing